Achievable logoAchievable logo

 • Greater mitochondrial efficiency

-These adaptations help endurance athletes perform at altitude but may require weeks of acclimatization for full effectiveness.
+These adaptations can help endurance athletes perform at altitude, but full acclimatization may take weeks.

 Adjustments to altitude